paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-144-major-defense-acquisition-programs.md

 Pub.
 L. 115–232, § 867(1)–(3), inserted “, to the maximum extent practicable,” after “shall ensure” and substituted “production of a major weapon system, or sustainment of a major weapon system” for “or for the production of a major weapon system” and “, production, or sustainment” for “or production”.

+#### Effective Date of 2021 Amendment
+Amendment by Pub.
+L. 116–283 effective Jan.
+1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
+L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

 #### Effective Date
 Pub.
 L. 115–91, div.
 A, title VIII, § 835(a)(3), Dec.
 12, 2017, 131 Stat.
 1471, provided that: “[Section 2439 of title 10](./chapter-144-major-defense-acquisition-programs.md#section-2439), United States Code, as added by paragraph (1), shall apply with respect to any contract for engineering and manufacturing development of a major weapon system, or for the production of a major weapon system, for which the contract solicitation is issued on or after the date occurring one year after the date of the enactment of this Act [Dec.
 12, 2017].”

 <a id="section-2440"></a>
 ## § 2440.
-Technology and industrial base plans
+National technology and industrial base plans, policy, and guidance

-The Secretary of Defense shall prescribe regulations requiring consideration of the national technology and industrial base, in accordance with the strategy required by [section 2501 of this title](./chapter-148-national-defense-technology-and-industrial-base-defense-reinvestment-and-defense-conversion.md#section-2501), in the development and implementation of acquisition plans for each major defense acquisition program.
+**(a) In General.—** The Secretary of Defense shall prescribe regulations requiring consideration of the national technology and industrial base, in accordance with the strategy required by [section 2501 of this title](./chapter-148-national-defense-technology-and-industrial-base-defense-reinvestment-and-defense-conversion.md#section-2501), in the development and implementation of acquisition plans for each major defense acquisition program.

+**(b) Acquisition Policy and Guidance.—** The Secretary of Defense shall develop and promulgate acquisition policy and guidance to the service acquisition executives, the heads of the appropriate Defense Agencies and Department of Defense Field Activities, and relevant program managers.
+Such policy and guidance shall be germane to the use of the research and development, manufacturing, and production capabilities identified pursuant to chapter 148 of this title and the technologies, companies, laboratories, and factories in specific Department of Defense research and development, international cooperative research, procurement, and sustainment activities.

 ### Statutory Notes

+#### Amendment of Section
+Pub.
+L. 116–283, div.
+A, title XVIII, §§ 1801(d), 1847(b)(2)(A), Jan.
+1, 2021, 134 Stat.
+4151, 4253, provided that, effective Jan.
+1, 2022, with additional provisions for delayed implementation and applicability of existing law, this section is amended by transferring the text of this section to [section 4211 of this title](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4211), inserting at the end of subsection (c), and designating as paragraph (3).
+See 2021 Amendment note below.

+#### Repeal of Section
+Pub.
+L. 116–283, div.
+A, title XVIII, §§ 1801(d), 1881(a), Jan.
+1, 2021, 134 Stat.
+4151, 4293, provided that, effective Jan.
+1, 2022, with additional provisions for delayed implementation and applicability of existing law, this section is repealed.

 #### Amendments
+2021—Pub.
+L. 116–283, § 1847(b)(2)(A), transferred the text of this section to the end of subsec. (c) of [section 4211 of this title](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4211) and redesignated it as par.
+(3).

+Pub.
+L. 116–283, § 846(b)(1)(A), amended section catchline generally.
+Prior to amendment, section catchline read as follows: “Technology and industrial base plans”.

+Subsecs. (a), (b).
+Pub.
+L. 116–283, § 846(b)(1)(B), (C), designated existing provisions as subsec. (a), inserted heading, and added subsec. (b).

 2013—Pub.
 L. 112–239 inserted “, in accordance with the strategy required by [section 2501 of this title](./chapter-148-national-defense-technology-and-industrial-base-defense-reinvestment-and-defense-conversion.md#section-2501),” after “base”.

 2006—Pub.
 L. 109–364 substituted “industrial base plans” for “Industrial Base Plans” in section catchline.

+#### Effective Date of Repeal
+Repeal effective Jan.
+1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
+L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

+#### Effective Date of 2021 Amendment
+Amendment by section 1847(b)(2)(A) of Pub.
+L. 116–283 effective Jan.
+1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
+L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

 <a id="section-2441"></a>
 ## § 2441.
 Sustainment reviews
-**(a) In General.—** The Secretary of each military department shall conduct a sustainment review of each major weapon system not later than five years after declaration of initial operational capability of a major defense acquisition program and throughout the life cycle of the weapon system to assess the product support strategy, performance, and operation and support costs of the weapon system.
-For any review after the first one, the Secretary concerned shall use availability and reliability thresholds and cost estimates as the basis for the circumstances that prompt such a review.
+**(a) In General.—** The Secretary of each military department shall conduct a sustainment review of each covered system not later than five years after declaration of initial operational capability of a major defense acquisition program, and every five years thereafter throughout the life cycle of the covered system, to assess the product support strategy, performance, and operation and support costs of the covered system.
 The results of the sustainment review shall be documented in a memorandum by the relevant decision authority.
 The Secretary concerned shall make the memorandum and supporting documentation for each sustainment review available to the Under Secretary of Defense for Acquisition and Sustainment within 30 days after the review is completed.

-**(b) Elements.—** At a minimum, the review required under subsection (a) shall include the following elements:
+**(b) Elements.—** At a minimum, the review required under subsection (a) shall assess execution of the life cycle sustainment plan of the covered system and include the following elements:

 (1) An independent cost estimate for the remainder of the life cycle of the program.